PolymerGuy/AXITOM/README.md

      radiogram = tom.read_image(r"./example_data/R02_01.tif, flat_corrected=True)

-And we remove the top and bottom of the image.
-This is necessary in this example, as the fixtures will interfere with the algorithm used to find the center of rotation
+and we remove the top and bottom of the image.
+This is necessary in this example, as the fixtures will interfere with the algorithm used to find the centre of rotation

      radiogram[:250, :] = 0.95
      radiogram[1800:, :] = 0.95

 As we will use a single radiogram only in this reconstruction, we will reduce the noise content of the radiogram by employing a median filter.
-This works fine since the density gradients within the specimen are relatively small.
+Using such a filter works fine since the density gradients within the specimen are relatively small.
-You may here choose any filter of your liking
+You may here choose any filter of your liking.

      radiogram = median_filter(radiogram, size=20)

 Now, the axis of rotation has to be determined.
-This is done be binarization of the image into object and background and determining the center of gravity of the object
+The axis of rotation is found by first binarizing of the image into object and background, and subsequently determining the centre of gravity of the object

      _, center_offset = tom.object_center_of_rotation(radiogram, config, background_internsity=0.9)